lfurtkevicova/gislab-my-notes/docs/customization/index.rst

    # switch to image for advanced course
    # sudo ln -sfn /mnt/backup/root-advanced image

-Then continue with creation of new user prepared for andvanced course.
+Then continue with creation of new user prepared for advanced course.
 See principle in :num:`#image-symlink`.

 .. _image-symlink:

 .. figure:: ../img/customization/image-symlink.svg
    :align: center
-   :width: 450
+   :width: 750

    Principle of using symlinks for effective customization.

+.. note:: |note| When user booted from some ``image`` which has already been changed, during logout he is notified that there is new version of system.
+   Running client is automatically rebooted.

+.. todo:: |todo| Táto časť so symbolickými linkami je napísaná veľmi veľmi neisto, treba to prejsť!